haiwen/seafile-admin-docs/manual/extension/fuse.md

 * Logout your shell and login again
 * Now try `./seaf-fuse.sh start <path>`again.

-### How to start seaf-fuse in docker
+## Use seaf-fuse in Docker based deployment

-Only support Linux.
 Assume we want to mount to `/data/seafile-fuse` in host.

 ##### Modify docker-compose.yml

 Add the following content

 ```yml